xintianfu/Interactive-MineSweeper/README.md

 The entry screen introduces players with a lively interface.

 · The mouse cursor is animated as a small man detecting mines.
-When the left mouse button is clicked, the animation changes to a detection action.
+When the left mouse button is clicked, the animation changes to a detection action.<br>
 <img width="137" height="143" alt="image" src="https://github.com/user-attachments/assets/801bb7b2-4573-44db-a607-8a886cfaa550" />

 · The Start button features a zooming and color-lightening animation when clicked.